cdfoundation/best-practices-site/content/en/community/contribute/_index.md

 1. If you don't already have an up to date fork of the project repo, you are prompted to get one - click **Fork this repository and propose changes** or **Update your Fork** to get an up to date version of the project to edit.
 The appropriate page in your fork is displayed in edit mode.
 1. Follow the rest of the [Quick start with Netlify](#quick-start-with-netlify) process above to make, preview, and propose your changes.

-## Previewing your changes locally

-If you want to run your own local Hugo server to preview your changes as you work:

-1. Follow the instructions in [Getting started](/docs/getting-started) to install Hugo and any other tools you need.
-You'll need at least **Hugo version 0.45** (we recommend using the most recent available version), and it must be the **extended** version, which supports SCSS.
-1. Fork the [Best Practices repo][bp-repo] repo into your own project, then create a local copy using `git clone`.
-Don’t forget to use `--recurse-submodules` or you won’t pull down some of the code you need to generate a working site.

-    ```
-    git clone --recurse-submodules --depth 1 https://github.com/cdfoundation/best-practices-site.git
-    ```

-1. Run `hugo server` in the site root directory.
-By default your site will be available at http://localhost:1313/.
-Now that you're serving your site locally, Hugo will watch for changes to the content and automatically refresh your site.
-1. Continue with the usual GitHub workflow to edit files, commit them, push the changes up to your fork, and create a pull request.

 ## Creating an issue

 If you've found a problem in the best practices content, but you're not sure how